-PORTLAND, Ore. - At a change of command ceremony today, Colonel Anthony C. Funkhouser assumed command of the Northwestern Division office of the U.S. Army Corps of Engineers.
-He succeeds Colonel Robert A. Tipton, who served as commander since the retirement of Brig.
-Gen. John R. McMahon in June.
+At a change of command ceremony today, Colonel John S. Kem assumed command of the Northwestern Division office of the U.S. Army Corps of Engineers.
+He succeeds Brigadier General Anthony C. Funkhouser, who has served as commander since July 2012.

-From his Portland headquarters, Funkhouser will direct a 4,800-member workforce and a multi-billion annual program in civil works, military construction, and environmental restoration that spans 14 states throughout the Missouri and Columbia river basins.
-These activities are implemented through the division’s five operating districts, located in Portland, Seattle and Walla Walla, Wash., Kansas City, Mo., and Omaha, Neb.
+Kem will direct a 4,800-member workforce and a multi-billion annual program in civil works, military construction, and environmental restoration that spans 14 states throughout the Missouri and Columbia river basins.
+These activities are implemented through five operating districts in Portland, Or., Seattle and Walla Walla, Wash., Kansas City, Mo., and Omaha, Neb.